pfloos/WEB_LOOS/content/_index.md

 # NEWS

+* **Oct 2022:** Our group is organizing the mid-term PTEROSOR workshop on emerging electronic structure methods for excited states in April 2023.
+More info [here](https://pfloos.github.io/PTEROSOR_midterm_workshop/).
+* **Oct 2022:** Antoine Marie has joined the group as a PhD student.
+Welcome (back) Antoine!
 * **Jan 2022:** We are organizing the 2nd general meeting of the [GDR NBODY](https://lcpq.github.io/gdr_nbody_2021).
 Please, join us online!
 * **Dec 2021:** Mika Veril has successfully defended his PhD.
 Congrats Mika!
 * **Dec 2021:** New website is up and running!
+* **Oct 2021:** Yann Damour has joined the group as a PhD student.
+Welcome Yann!
 * **Sep 2021:** Mika Veril has submitted his PhD dissertation entitled *"Electronic transitions, statistics and digital tools for quantum chemistry"*.
 Congratulations Mika!
 * **Mar 2021:** Raul Quintero-Monsebaiz is going to join the group in a few weeks as a postdoctoral fellow.
 Welcome Raul!
 * **Dec 2020:** The website of the [PTEROSOR](https://lcpq.github.io/PTEROSOR) project is up and running!